MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Gets the transformation matrix that will be applied when rendering with this context.

-See [method `$Pango`.Context.set_matrix].
+See `.set-matrix()`.

     method get-matrix (--> CArray[N-Matrix]  )

-Return value; the matrix, or `Nil` if no matrix has been set (which is the same as the identity matrix).
+Return value; the matrix, or %NULL if no matrix has been set (which is the same as the identity matrix).
 The returned matrix is owned by Pango and must not be modified or freed..

 get-metrics
 -----------